-AO21.1 Mechanical clearing retains 50 percent of the ground cover (dead or alive) in each 50 by 50 metre (0.25 hectare) area.
+AO21.1 Mechanical clearing retains 50 per cent of the ground cover (dead or alive) in each 50 by 50 metre (0.25 hectare) area.

-AO21.2 New access tracks to gain access to a weed infestation do not exceed five metres in width or de-stabilise the banks of any watercourse or drainage feature as a result of crossing, construction or use.
+AO21.2 New access tracks to gain access to a nonnative plant or declared pest infestation do not exceed five metres in width or de-stabilise the banks of any watercourse or drainage feature as a result of crossing, construction or use.

-Clearing for thinning:
+Clearing for managing thickened vegetation:

-AO21.3 Mechanical clearing must:
+AO21.3 Mechanical clearing does not: